DiogoRibeiro7/entropy_news/docs/runbooks/enterprise_training.md

 3. **Artifacts:** Build the training container image and push it to the target registry.
 Confirm that the `entropy-news-train` CLI is present.
 4. **Monitoring:** Deploy the Prometheus and Grafana assets from the `monitoring/` directory and confirm that scrape jobs succeed.
+Plan to run the training CLI with ``--enable-metrics`` so the exporters expose throughput, gradient, and checkpoint telemetry.

 ## 2. Bare-metal Deployment